The connectivity of graphs of graphs with self-loops and a given degree sequence: The graph of loopy-graphs

 \section{The graph of loopy-graphs}

 Consider a graph with self-loops $G=(V,E)$, with $n$ vertices in vertex set $V$ and edge set $E$, which may or may not include self-loops: edges of the form $(u,u)$.
 Notice that loopy-graphs include simple graphs as a special case.
 As opposed to multigraphs, edges can appear at most once in $E$.
-For a vertex $u$, we denote the set of adjacent vertices, or `neighbors' of $u$, as $N(u)$, and we refer to $|N(u)|$ as the degree of vertex of $u$.
-We adopt the convention that each self-loops contributes two to a node's degree.
+For a vertex $u$, we denote the set of adjacent vertices, or `neighbors' of $u$, as $N(u)$, and we refer to {$k_u=|N(u)|$} as the degree of vertex of $u$.
+We adopt the convention that each self-loops contributes two to a {vertex's} degree\footnote{{Consider modifications of the method in \cite{carstens2016curveball} if a self-loop contributes only one to a vertex's degree. }}.

 Transforming one graph into another with the same degree sequence is possible through a double edge swap \cite{petersen1891theorie}, where, as in figure \ref{doubleEdgeSwap}, swapping edges $(u,v)$ and $(x,y)$ replaces those edges with $(u,x)$ and $(v,y)$, a process we denote as $(u,v),(x,y)\leadsto (u,x),(v,y)$.
 Repeatedly performing double edge swaps (resampling the current graph whenever a proposed swap would create a multiedge) is the basis of MCMC samplers of loopy graphs.
 Conceptually, repeatedly performing double edge swaps is a random walk on a graph whose vertices are loopy graphs, with the same prescribed degree sequence.
-Specifically, for a given degree sequence $\{k_i\}$ let $\mathcal{G}(\{k_i\})$ be the {\it graph of loopy graphs under double edge-swaps} where each vertex is a loopy graph and edge $(G_i,G_j)$ exists if and only if there is a single double edge swap that takes $G_i$ to $G_j$.
-Showing that a MCMC sampler can sample from graphs with degree sequence $\{k_i\}$ requires showing that $\mathcal{G}(\{k_i\})$ is connected, otherwise random walks will not be able to reach all possible loopy-graphs.
+Specifically, { this allows us to develop a notion of a `graph of loopy graphs': \begin{definition}[graph of loopy graphs, $\mathcal{G}(\{k_u\})$] For a given degree sequence $\{k_u\}$ let $\mathcal{G}(\{k_u\})=\{\mathcal{V},\mathcal{E} \}$ be the graph of loopy graphs under double edge-swaps, where vertex set $\mathcal{V}$ contains each possible loopy graph with degree sequence $\{k_u\}$ and edge set $\mathcal{E}$ contains $(G_i,G_j)$ if and only if there is a single double edge swap that takes $G_i$ to $G_j$. \end{definition} } Showing that a MCMC sampler can sample from graphs with degree sequence $\{k_u\}$ requires showing that $\mathcal{G}(\{k_u\})$ is connected, otherwise random walks will not be able to reach all possible loopy-graphs.

 In fact though, the space of loopy-graphs is not connected under double edge-swaps for every possible degree sequence.
 In section \ref{counterExamples}, we introduce two classes of graphs, $Q_1$ and $Q_2$ such that if $\mathcal{G}$ contains a loopy-graph $G\in Q_1\cup Q_2$, then $\mathcal{G}$ is disconnected.
 Both classes $Q_1$ and $Q_2$ require high degree nodes, and in section \ref{detecting} we discuss tests to determine whether a given degree sequence can create a graph in $Q_1$ or $Q_2$.